gruntwork-io/docs/docs/guides/stay-up-to-date/terraform/1-how-to-update-to-terraform-14/0-intro.md

 The steps you need to take to update your code relying on the Gruntwork Infrastructure as Code library to work with Terraform 0.14.
 Includes a
-[version compatibility table](#compatibility_table) you can use as a reference to know which Gruntwork Repo version tag is compatible with Terraform 0.14.
+[version compatibility table](2-deployment-walkthrough/2-step-3-update-references-to-the-gruntwork-infrastructure-as-code-library.md#version-compatibility-table) you can use as a reference to know which Gruntwork Repo version tag is compatible with Terraform 0.14.

 </div>

 <!-- ##DOCS-SOURCER-START
-{"sourcePlugin":"Local File Copier","hash":"51f97a226963eceaa73eb7062825508d"}
+{"sourcePlugin":"Local File Copier","hash":"20ca69e1d00dab16c0b3340cb075be11"}
 ##DOCS-SOURCER-END -->